-5.1.1 Ecosystem approach in Fisheries management
+5.1.1 Ecosystem approach in fisheries management

 - Support the development of a tool that allows Member States to establish marine spatial planning at national or at local level.
-The tool should provide the framework for plans that are less costly to draw up than if the assessment and the associated plan were made on site.
+The tool could provide the framework for plans that are less expensive to formulate compared with an assessment and associated plan made on site.
 Furthermore, a common tool will allow comparison across borders and combining plans where relevant. - Provide guidelines for calculations and for improving the understanding of the value provided in the form of ecosystem services. - Explore the possibilities of implementing certification or labelling in the sector. - Support a sound adjustment of the fishing fleet.
 Provide a holistic approach to how the fishing fleet can be adjusted in size to allow the sector to become economically sustainable. - Facilitate coordination of the process of appointing MPAs in Member States - Support research to model the effects of climate change on fish species prevalence in the Atlantic for the coming decades. - Strengthen the network of clusters, including the industry, academia, technology centres and authorities.

-5.1.2Offshore aquaculture
+5.1.2 Offshore aquaculture